 Also, it is crucial to have the eggs and milk to room temperature before making the batter.
 Then let the batter rest while you heat the pan in the oven.
 These are all the keys to perfect popovers.

-The ratio of ingredients is also important so be sure to spoon the flour into the measuring cup rather than scoop it.
+The ratio of ingredients is also important so be sure to spoon the flour into the measuring cup rather than scoop or pack it.

 Popover recipe variations

 The best variations on popover rolls are those that add a little cheese and herbs.
 There are also dessert popovers recipes too, such as chocolate popovers.
 The key is not to add so much that the added ingredients interfere with the puffing process.
 Here are my popovers recipes:

 Popover rolls are honestly best eaten very fresh from the oven.
 I am all about potluck and make-ahead recipes, but popovers aren’t one of them.
 That said, you can store popovers in a container with a lid and you can freeze them for up to a month.
 Reheat them in the oven so they regain their crispness.